Uber is planning to get its self-driving cars back on the road.

 “While we are working to get back on public roads, we would never compromise on safety in order to get there,” an Uber spokesperson told me.
 “As we have said many times before, our return is predicated on successfully passing our rigorous track tests and having our letter of authorization from the Pennsylvania Department of Transportation in hand.”

 Uber halted its public trials following a traffic fatality involving an Uber self-driving car running in fully autonomous mode in Arizona.
-Since that time, Uber and Volvo have integrated the emergency backing system technologies of Uber and those in the Volvo vehicles used in the trials.
+Since that time, Uber and Volvo have integrated the emergency braking system technologies of Uber and those in the Volvo vehicles used in the trials.

 Companies involved in developing autonomous vehicles are becoming keenly aware of potential safety issues, in addition to the public perceptions of them.